National Command of the Ba'ath Party

-The National Command of the Arab Socialist Ba'ath Party was the ruling organ of the party between sessions of the National Congress, and was headed by a Secretary General.
+The National Command of the Arab Socialist Ba'ath Party was the ruling organ of the Ba'ath Party between sessions of the National Congress, and was headed by a secretary general.
 Between National Congresses, the National Command was held accountable by the National Consultative Council (Arabic: al-majlis al-istishari al-quami).
 The National Consultative Council was a forum made up of representatives from the party's regional branches.
 However, the number of National Consultative Council members were decided by the size of the regional branch.
-The National Congress elected the National Command, National Tribunal, the party's discipline body, and the Secretary General, the party leader.
+The National Congress elected the National Command, National Tribunal, the party's discipline body, and the secretary general, the party leader.
 The congress delegates determined the party's policies and procedures.